cybnity/foundation/implementations-line/framework/immutable/README.md

     }
 ```

-## Example of objects instantiations
+## Example of model instantiations
-Presentation of a sample of instances which can be linked together according to their roles into a facts graph.
+Presentation of an example of instances representing facts history (as events graph) using a object model reusing the structural patterns.
 ```mermaid
 %%{
   init: {